-Most commercial motor vehicle drivers now have to comply with the FMCSA’s ELD mandate.
+Most commercial motor vehicle drivers now have to comply with the FMCSA mandate to be in ELD compliance.

 But what is the ELD mandate?
 Who has to comply with it?
 And what are the ELD compliance requirements?